Apply to the course

-At least one of your references must be an academic reference, but you can provide professional references as well.
+At least one of the three references must be an academic reference.
+You can provide professional references as well.

-Visit the Graduate Admissions application guide on how to file in your application to Oxford.
+Visit the Graduate Admissions application guide on how to fill in your application to Oxford.

 If you need further assistance, please submit a question to the University of Oxford directly.